2005–06 Connecticut Huskies men's basketball team

 The 2005–06 Connecticut Huskies men's basketball team represented the University of Connecticut in the 2005–06 collegiate men's basketball season.
 The Huskies completed the season with a 30–4 overall record.
 The Huskies were members of the Big East Conference where they finished with a 14–2 record and were the regular season champions.
-They made it to the Elite Eight in the 2006 NCAA Division I men's basketball tournament.
+UConn made it to the Elite Eight in the 2006 NCAA Division I men's basketball tournament before losing to George Mason 86–84 in overtime.

 The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by twentieth-year head coach Jim Calhoun.

 Recruiting class

 Roster

 Listed are the student athletes who are members of the 2005–2006 team.